The Honeypot (Brooklyn Nine-Nine): Plot

+In the cold open, Jake, Rosa, and Holt start experiencing events in slow motion after having too much of Boyle's new cold brew coffee.

 Jake (Andy Samberg) struggles to find a new assistant for Holt (Andre Braugher) since Gina’s departure from the precinct.
 Eventually, Jake finds a good candidate, Gordon Lundt (Karan Soni), however Holt claims that during the interview, Gordon was flirting with him.

 Eventually, Jake and Holt discover that Gordon was a mole sent by Commissioner John Kelly (Phil Reeves) to spy on the precinct.
-Holt distracts Gordon by taking him to a barrel museum, but the next day, Gordon approaches them and confirms their suspicions, but tells them that he has fallen in love with Holt for real.
+Holt distracts Gordon by taking him to a barrel museum and infodumps him, but the next day, Gordon approaches them and confirms their suspicions, but tells them that he has fallen in love with Holt for real.
 Jake suggests using Gordon as a double agent to spy on Kelly, which Holt reluctantly agrees to.
 However, Gordon triple-crosses them, and Kelly reveals that he plans to twist the story to ruin Holt’s career.
 But Holt reveals that he got Kelly’s confession on tape, and sends Kelly a list of his demands in retaliation.

 Meanwhile, Amy (Melissa Fumero), tired of how cluttered the precinct is (due to Kelly moving the entire precinct to the bullpen), tries to get people to get rid of their personal belongings.
 She struggles to get Terry (Terry Crews) to get rid of a pair of suspenders he has grown attached to.
 Eventually, Terry reveals that he was planning on wearing the suspenders on his first day as a Lieutenant, but stashed them away after he failed the Lieutenant’s Exam.
 Amy, feeling guilty, buys him another pair and assures him that he will pass the test someday.
 Later, the precinct is restored to its former glory, due to Holt sending Kelly a list of his demands.

 Reception

+Ratings

 According to Nielsen Media Research, the episode was seen by an estimated 2.35 million household viewers and gained a 0.8/4 ratings share among adults aged 18–49.
 This means that 0.8 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.